Public health means health and medical initiatives that focus on:

 - the promotion of good health

-The substantial improvements in health since the 19th century have been largely attributed to public health initiatives and disease control rather than medical interventions – prevention has been more effective than cure.
+The substantial improvements in health since the 19th century have been largely attributed to public health initiatives to prevent and control diseases rather than to medical interventions to treat individual patients – prevention has often been more effective than cure.

-The term ‘public health’ is sometimes used (by lay people) to describe health services that are funded by government through taxation – the public health system
+The term ‘public health’ is sometimes used by lay people to describe health services that are funded by the government through taxation – the public health system.
+This can cause confusion.